cohmathonc/haemdata/README.md

 This package provides harmonised `SummarisedExperiments` for mice collected between 2016 and 2022, MDS patients from EGA and AML patients from the COH Biobank.

 Briefly, raw sequence reads are processed using nf-core pipelines, sample metadata is collated from a range of supplied excel sheets, and outlying samples are flagged using [OUTRIDER](https://doi.org/10.1016/j.ajhg.2018.10.025).
-Package functions assist in manipulating and subsetting the SUmmarisedExperiment objects that should enable most analyses.
+Package functions assist in manipulating and sub-setting SummarisedExperiment objects and facilitate most types of analyses.
 If something is lacking, please [contribute](http://cgt.coh.org/haemdata/CONTRIBUTING.html) a solution or raise an [issue](https://github.com/drejom/haemdata/issues).

 ## Documentation